 PowerBuilder is able to interface with DLL entry points via external function declarations.
 This tutorial uses the acronym EFD to refer to PB external function declarations.
 An EFD conveys to the PB compiler all of the information it needs to create the “under-the-covers” code to invoke a specific DLL entry point, pass arguments to the DLL entry point and accept a return value from it.

 Important!
-The EFD does not actually execute an external function, it only describes how it can be executed.
+The EFD does not actually execute an external function, it only describes how it will be executed.

 Note: External functions can be triggered or posted, like PowerScript and object functions.
 However, return values are not accessible from posted functions, including external functions.
 External functions can also be executed using dynamic lookup (i.e., via the “DYNAMIC” keyword when the function is called), the same as PowerScript functions and object functions.
 Static (i.e., "normal") lookup can be explicitly requested via the “STATIC” keyword when the external function is called.